biqqles/flint/README.md

 Taken together, this yields a simple yet powerful API that can be used to explore the game world, dump data or act as a foundation for Freelancer-related applications.

-flint specifically supports vanilla Freelancer and [Discovery Freelancer](https://discoverygc.com/), but in theory should work with any mod.
+flint specifically supports vanilla Freelancer and [Discovery Freelancer](https://discoverygc.com), but in principle should work with any mod.

 ## Installation
 flint is on PyPI: